pagopa/io-mock/README.md

 ## Run tests

 A set of Postman tests can be found in `postman-test-collections`.
-To run them, just run the mock enviroment and then call
+To run them, just run the mock environment and then call

 ``` bash
 yarn test